-Instances of battery are common in Burning man, where burners live in very tight quarters in a disorienting atmosphere.
+Instances of battery are common in Burning Man, where burners live in very tight quarters in a disorienting atmosphere.
 As with any fair, adrenaline runs high and tempers may flare.
 Burners often feel less bound by societal rules to avoid conflict.

 Battery can be a misdemeanor carrying only a fine or a felony mandating several years in prison.
-The sentence is harsher if the victim sustained a serious injury or was part of a "protected" class such as cops.
+The sentence is harsher if the victim sustained a serious injury or was part of a "protected" class such as police.
 The punishment also gets tougher if the defendant used a deadly weapon.

 Possible arguments to fight battery allegations include:

 - The touching was an innocent accident,

 - The defendant acted in lawful "self-defense", or

 - The "victim" consented to be in the fight

 One of Burning Man's core principles is "radical self-reliance."
 Therefore burners are expected to bring all the food, water, shelter, clothing, and other necessities that they need.